• Summary

 SPONSOR: Zaccaro

-TITLE OF BILL: An act to amend the executive law, in relation to training of local police departments on the address confidentiality program PURPOSE OR GENERAL IDEA OF BILL: This bill would require the implementation of a training program on local police department's obligations and protocols related to the Address Confidentiality Program.
-SUMMARY OF PROVISIONS: Section 1. § 840 of the executive law is amended by adding a new subdi- vision 8 to require the council in consultation with the office of victim services, the office for the prevention of domestic violence and the department of state to develop training policies and procedures for police officers on the Address Confidentiality Program, including its purpose, identifying eligible victims, maintaining confidentiality, and coordinating support services.
+TITLE OF BILL: An act to amend the executive law, in relation to training of state police and local police departments on the address confidentiality program PURPOSE OR GENERAL IDEA OF BILL: This bill would require the implementation of a training program on local and state police department's obligations and protocols related to the Address Confidentiality Program.
+SUMMARY OF PROVISIONS: Section 1. § 840 of the executive law is amended by adding a new subdi- vision 8 to require the council in consultation with the office of victim services, the office for the prevention of domestic violence and the department of state to develop training policies and procedures for police officers on the Address Confidentiality Program.
 The training is mandatory for all police officers and will be incorporated into existing training programs.
-In addition, the division of criminal justice services will be required to certify that every police department in New York State completes manda- tory Address Confidentiality Program training.
+In addition, the division of criminal justice services will be required to certify that every police department in New York State completes this training.
 Section 2. § 108 of the executive law is amended to require the Secre- tary to include in their annual report the confirmation from the divi- sion of criminal justice services that each county received the training materials and when the training was completed by each police department.
 Section 3.
+The executive law is amended by adding a new section 214-j to require the superintendent in consultation with the office of victim services, the office for the prevention of domestic violence and the department of state to develop training policies and procedures for all state police officers on the Address Confidentiality Program.
+The train- ing is mandatory and will be incorporated into existing training programs.
+The superintendent will provide confirmation of compliance for all new and veteran state police officers to the secretary of state.
+Section 4.
 Effective date.
 JUSTIFICATION: New York's Address Confidentiality Program provides eligible individuals with a confidential address alternative, ensuring privacy and safety.
 Participants receive an assigned Albany post office box, accepted by state and local agencies.
 Private entities may voluntarily recognize this address.
 Pursuant to the Address Confidentiality Program, court-re- lated documents may be submitted to the Secretary of State's Albany office for confidential forwarding via certified mail to program partic- ipants' designated addresses.
-The program serves victims of domestic violence, stalking, sexual offenses, and human trafficking relocating for safety, and their house- hold members.
+The program serves victims of domestic violence, stalking, sexual offense, and human trafficking relocating for safety, and their house- hold members.
 Additionally, reproductive healthcare providers, employ- ees, volunteers, patients, and their immediate family members are eligi- ble.
-Requiring a training program on local police department's obligations and protocols related to the Address Confidentiality Program (ACP) is crucial for ensuring victim safety, legal compliance, and consistent implementation.
-Proper training prevents police officers from inadvert- ently compromising a victim's safety by disclosing their confidential address.
-It also promotes consistent implementation of ACP protocols across different police departments and jurisdictions, which is essen- tial for providing victims with the same level of protection regardless of where they live in New York State.
+Requiring a training program on the local and state police department's obligations and protocols related to the Address Confidentiality Program (ACP) is crucial for ensuring victim safety, legal compliance, and consistent implementation.
+Proper training prevents police officers from inadvertently compromising a victim's safety by disclosing their confi- dential address.
+It also promotes consistent implementation of ACP protocols across different police departments and jurisdictions, which is essential for providing victims with the same level of protection regardless of where they live in New York State.
 This legislation can help ensure that police departments prioritize victim safety and provide effective support to victims of domestic violence, stalking, and sexual assault.
 PRIOR LEGISLATIVE HISTORY: This is a new bill.
-FISCAL IMPLICATIONS FOR STATE AND LOCAL GOVERNMENTS: To be determined EFFECTIVE DATE: This act shall take effect immediately.
+FISCAL IMPLICATIONS FOR STATE AND LOCAL GOVERNMENTS: To be determined EFFECTIVE DATE: This act shall take effect on the one hundred and eightieth day after it shall have become law

 Go to top